On the number of vertices of projective polytopes: Some basic results

 \end{proposition}

 \begin{proof} Let $n \leq 2d+1$.
-By the lower bound of $\nu(d)$ given in \eqref{eq:boundsmcmullen}, it follows that any set of points of cardinality $n$ can be mapped to the vertices of a convex polytope by a permissible projective transformations, therefore $H_{0}(n,d)=n$.
-If $n \ge 2d + \lceil \frac{d+1}{2} \rceil$ then by the upper bound of $\nu(d)$ given in \eqref{eq:boundsmcmullen}, there exist a set of $n$ points such that cannot be mapped to the vertices of a convex polytope by any permissible projective transformation, therefore $H_0(n,d)\le n-1$.
+By the lower bound of $\nu(d)$ given in \eqref{eq:boundsmcmullen}, it follows that any set of points of cardinality $n$ can be mapped to the vertices of a convex polytope by a permissible projective transformations, and thus $H_{0}(n,d)=n$.
+If $n \ge 2d + \lceil \frac{d+1}{2} \rceil$ then by the upper bound of $\nu(d)$ given in Equation \eqref{eq:boundsmcmullen}, there {exists a set of $n$ points that} cannot be mapped to the vertices of a convex polytope by any permissible projective transformation, and thus $H_0(n,d)\le n-1$.

-If $d\ge 2$ is even (resp. is odd) and $n \leq d+3$ (resp. $n\leq d+4$) then, by taking $k=\lfloor \frac{d}{2}\rfloor$, the lower bound of \eqref{eq:boundsmcmullengen}, all polytopes with less than $d+3$ (resp. $d+4$) vertices are in the projective class of a neighbourly polytope (i.e. $k$--neighbourly for $k=\lfloor \frac{d}{2}\rfloor$).
-The last two equalities follow by using the same argument as above. \end{proof}